Yvonne Timmerman-Buck

 Yvonne Elisabeth Marie Antoinette Timmerman-Buck (born 26 July 1956) is a Dutch politician of the Christian Democratic Appeal (CDA) party and jurist.
-She has been a Member of the Council of State since 1 November 2009.
+She was a Member of the Council of State from 1 November 2009 until 2018.

 Early life

 Timmerman-Buck was born in Kerkrade on 26 July 1956.
 Her father Werner Buck was a politician of the Catholic People's Party and was State Secretary of Housing, Spatial Planning and the Environment in the Cabinet Biesheuvel I.

 Career

 Timmerman-Buck was vice president of the Dutch Equal Treatment Commission from 1994 until 2001.

 Timmerman-Buck was a Senator from June 1999 until November 2009.
 She was President of the Senate in the period 2003–2009, the first female to have the position.
 Timmerman-Buck has been a member of the State Council since 1 November 2009.

 Personal life

 Timmerman-Buck has been married to Maximiliaan Timmerman since 1981.